WaveWavesJetskiTrailerYachtLaunchStarFileTick

 Popular opinion has it that the expression “know the ropes” comes from the days of sailing ships when sailors had to learn the details of the rigging in order to handle a ship's ropes.

 A rope is very obviously not just a rope.
-On the Boating NZ website, we are introduced to three-strand laid rope, eight strand plait, woven braid, and dyneema braid.
+On the Boating NZ website, we are introduced to three-strand laid rope, eight-strand plait, woven braid, and dyneema braid.
 Knowing your ropes and rode is the topic of the Boating NZ article.
-Also revealed are the answers to when is a rope a rode, or a line, or a halyard?
+Also revealed are the answers to when a rope is a rope, a line, or a halyard?
 The merits of various types of rope - nylon, polyester, polypropylene - are covered, as is information around which rope is best for an anchor winch.
-As regards the later, it’s important to note that the choice of size, material, and construction (braided, stranded or plaited) can make a major difference to the effectiveness of an anchoring system, and in particular the operation of powered anchor winches.
+As regards the latter, it’s important to note that the choice of size, material, and construction (braided, stranded or plaited) can make a significant difference to the effectiveness of an anchoring system, and in particular the operation of powered anchor winches.

 If you’re left wondering which knots are best to know, then check out the Boaties’ Best Mate site.
-Here you can also enjoy some video demonstrating how to tie those knots right.
+Here you can also enjoy some videos demonstrating how to tie those knots right.

 The five handy knots to know are: